upb-lea/ElectricGrid.jl/docs/JOSS/paper.md

 ![\label{fig:jeg}](OverviewJEG.png)
 _Fig.
 2:  Overview of the functionality and interconnections of the JEG framework._

 Already provided are classic controllers (i.e. industry standard contollers) like linear feedback Proportional Integral (PI) in the Direct-Quadrature-Zero (DQ0) rotating reference frame.
 These control methods can be used out of the box.
+That is, the controllers are automatically tuned with Luenberger observers.
-Many basic auxiliary functionalities for the essential operation of electric power grids are provided by JEG such as coordinate transformations for basic controller classes, data logging, and phase-locked loops for frequency and phase angle extraction.
+Many basic auxiliary functionalities for the essential operation of electric power grids are provided by JEG such as coordinate transformations for basic controller classes, data logging, measurement of real and imaginary powers, and phase-locked loops for frequency and phase angle extraction.
 The interface provided by [@Tian2020Reinforcement] is also available for training data-driven control approaches like RL.